 Observation – Since the lipoma is not a harmful growth, most people prefer to observe them and see if they will disappear on their own.
 The most important thing is to keep seeing the doctor who will ensure that the lipoma does not grow any more, by checking the parameters on every visit.
 Even if the lump should grow, it is not a medical emergency, and the choice of removal is left to the affected patient.

 Liposuction – It is possible to remove a lipoma through liposuction.
-A small needle is inserte4d into the lipoma, and then suction pressure is applied to the needle.
+A small needle is inserted into the fatty lump of tissue, and then suction pressure is applied to the needle.
 This will suck out the fatty tissue of the lipoma.
 However, this method may still leave dome of the fatty tissue underneath the skin.

 Surgical removal of lipomas is said to be the best option but most people do not want to go through the expense of a surgery yet the growth is not harmful.
 However, if the lipoma develops a lot of blood vessels, or lies against a bunch of nerves, it can become very painful.
 In this case, the patient needs to have the lipoma removed.